sandeepraju/sandeepraju.github.io/books.md

 <p>👋 Hey, there!<p>

-<p>This is my place to track all the books I have finished, starting 2023.
-Having a public tracker helps in be accountable and motivated to read more.
+<p>This is my place to track all the books I have completed, starting 2023.
+Having a public tracker helps in being accountable and motivated to read more.
 I intend to keep this tracker updated on a weekly basis to document my reading journey.</p>

 <p>Drop me an <a href="mailto:me@sandeepraju.in">email</a> if you like my reading list or you have an interesting book suggestion!</p>